 You can also add clips to your mobile message, which will allow you to insert personalized content, like someone's first name or highest previous contribution.
 More here.
 Note that clips and other liquid content will contribute to your character count.

 You can add links to your mobile message, though note that the links will automatically be shortened when the message sends.
-At this time, you cannot send images or other media via mobile messages.

 You can test multiple mobile message bodies, which lets you test your text.
 Below where you write your original mobile message body, click the green plus button to ‘add alternate body’.
 This will copy your original body over to the alternate, where you can fully edit the body.
 Give your alternate body a name, which will appear on the ‘test results’ tab of your mobile message manage page.
 If you want to remove an alternate body, delete the content and leave the alternate body blank.